husaininazeer/ayn/mdfiles/notes/studies.usul-fiqh.essay.on-legal-capacity-and-its-relation-between-lochia-and-menstruation.bib-file.md

 ---
 id: ztp1ybyionpesjmm7yxx32t
+title: >-
-title: Bib file for 'On Legal Capacity and its Relation Between Lochia and Menstruation'
+  Bib file for 'On Legal Capacity and its Relation Between Lochia and Menstruation'
 desc: ''
-author: 'huscous'
 updated: 1706735408402
 created: 1706734958017
+author: huscous
 ---

 ```bib